-With the development of the electric vehicle market, the braking energy recovery system has received extensive attention, and the driving ability can be improved through the braking energy recovery system.
+With the development of the electric vehicle market, the braking energy recovery system has received extensive attention, because driving distance can be extended through the braking energy recovery system.

-The energy of deceleration and braking of traditional internal combustion engine vehicles is converted into heat energy through the braking system for release.
+During the deceleration and braking of traditional internal combustion engine vehicles, the energy of deceleration is converted into heat energy and released through the braking system.
 In electric vehicles and hybrid vehicles, this wasted energy can be converted into electrical energy through braking energy recovery technology, stored in the battery, and further converted into driving energy.
-The braking energy recovery system includes a generator, a battery, and an intelligent battery management system that match the model and is coordinated with the mechanical braking system to achieve vehicle braking.
+The braking energy recovery system includes a generator, a battery, and an intelligent battery management system.
+With an Electromechanical Brake Servo (eBKV) system, the energy recovery system is coordinated with the mechanical braking system for vehicle braking.

 Brake energy recovery system concept: